 - What types of leave of absence count?
 Leaves that qualify under applicable law, collective bargaining agreements, or other regulations, and that were granted for any of the following reasons: the protection or improvement of the employee's health; the birth or adoption of a child; because of the serious illness of a child, spouse, or parent; or because the employee is seriously ill or serving as an organ or bone marrow donor. - Documents required: Copies of the official personnel action documents approving the leave, reflecting its type, and confirming its duration. - Deadline to apply: Any time before retirement. - Credit allowed: Credit for Vesting Service and Credited Service is awarded in monthly increments, to a maximum of fifteen months of credit in any five-year period.
 For purposes of this requirement, a month of leave consists of either (a) a block of 30 consecutive calendar days or (b) an increment of 22 scattered working days.
-This credit may be used to satisfy the eligibility requirement for Hazardous Duty Retirement only if the employee is employed in a Hazardous Duty position immediately before and immediately after the leave of absence. - Contributions: For leaves of absence beginning on or after July 1, 2017, Employee Contributions plus five percent interest are required for all employees.
-For leaves of absence occurring before July 1, 2017, Hazardous Duty employees are required to make the Hazardous Duty Contributions, plus five percent interest (as defined above, under "Contributions to the Plan").
+This credit may be used to satisfy the eligibility requirement for

+Hazardous Duty Retirement only if the employee is employed in a Hazardous Duty position immediately before and immediately after the leave of absence.

+• Contributions: Employee Contributions plus five percent interest are required for all employees.
+Hazardous Duty employees are required to make both the standard Employee Contributions and additional Hazardous Duty Contributions plus five percent interest (as defined above, under "Contributions to the Plan").